HOA Election by Acclamation Timeline

 Storing Election Materials

-Election materials remain in the custody of the inspector of elections or at a location designated by the inspector until after the time allowed by Section 5145 for challenging the election has expired (one year), at which time custody of the records may be transferred to the association.
+Election materials remain in the custody of the inspector of elections or at a location designated by the inspector until the time allowed by Section 5145 for challenging the election (one year) has expired, at which time custody of the records may be transferred to the association.
 (Civ.
-Code § 5125.)
-Starting January 1, 2020, members are allowed to inspect election materials.
+Code § 5125) Starting on January 1, 2020, members may inspect election materials.
 (Civ.
-Code § 5200(c).)
-Election materials include: candidate registration list, voter list, ballots, signed voter envelopes (may be inspected but not copied), and proxies
+Code § 5200(c)) Election materials include: candidate registration list, voter list, ballots, signed voter envelopes (may be inspected but not copied), and proxies

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with community association issues, subscribe to the Davis-Stirling Newsletter.